thevurv/Autorun-ng/README.md

 ## File Structure

-**⚠️ Since Autorun-next is based around a main program instead of the injected library, files are stored relative to the executable.**
+**⚠️ Since Autorun-ng is based around a main program instead of the injected library, files are stored relative to the executable.**

 _This is just the planned file structure.
 Nothing is implemented yet._